Item 8.01 Other Events.

 ESTIMATED PER SHARE NAV

-On March 15, 2023, the Company's board of directors (the “Board”), at the recommendation of the Audit Committee of the Board (the “Committee”), which Committee is comprised solely of independent directors, unanimously approved and established an updated estimated per share NAV of the Company’s Class T and Class I common stock of $31.40.
-The updated estimated per share NAV is based on the estimated value of the Company’s assets, less the estimated value of the Company’s liabilities, divided by the number of shares of Class T and Class I common stock outstanding on a fully diluted basis, calculated as of December 31, 2022 (the “Valuation Date”).
+On March 24, 2022, the Company's board of directors (the "Board"), at the recommendation of the Audit Committee of the Board (the “Committee”), which Committee is comprised solely of independent directors, unanimously approved and established an updated estimated per share NAV of the Company’s Class T and Class I common stock of $9.29.
+The updated estimated per share NAV is based on the estimated value of the Company’s assets less the estimated value of the Company’s liabilities, divided by the number of shares of Class T and Class I common stock outstanding on a fully diluted basis, calculated as of December 31, 2021 (the “Valuation Date”).
 The Company is providing this updated estimated per share NAV to assist broker-dealers in connection with their obligations under Financial Industry Regulatory Authority (“FINRA”) Rule 2231, with respect to customer account statements.
-This valuation was performed in accordance with the methodology provided in Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the Institute for Portfolio Alternatives (“IPA”) in April 2013 (the “IPA Valuation Guidelines”), in addition to guidance from the U.S. Securities and Exchange Commission (“SEC”).
-The Company continues to monitor the impact that the COVID-19 pandemic, inflation, prevailing interest rates and movements in capitalization rates may have on its business, residents, tenants or operating partners, and on the U.S. and global economies.
+This valuation was performed in accordance with the methodology provided in Practice Guideline 2013-01, Valuations of Publicly Registered Non-Listed REITs, issued by the Institute for Portfolio Alternatives (“IPA”) in April 2013 (the “IPA Valuation Guidelines”), in addition to guidance from the United States Securities and Exchange Commission (“SEC”).
+The Company continues to monitor the impact the COVID-19 pandemic may have on the Company’s business, residents, tenants and operating partners, and on the United States and global economies.
 Therefore, although the Company has published an updated estimated per share NAV on an annual basis, the Company may update its estimated per share NAV sooner if the Company believes that such NAV has been materially adversely impacted.
-The Board previously determined an estimated per share NAV of the Company’s common stock of $37.16 (or the equivalent of $9.29 per share prior to the Company’s November 15, 2022, one-for-four reverse stock split) calculated as of December 31, 2021.
+The Board previously determined an estimated per share NAV of the Company’s common stock of $9.22 calculated as of September 30, 2020.

 The Committee, pursuant to authority delegated by the Board, was responsible for the oversight of the valuation process, including the review and approval of the valuation process and methodology used to determine the updated estimated per share NAV of the Company’s common stock, the consistency of the valuation and appraisal methodologies with real estate industry standards and practices and the reasonableness of the assumptions used in the valuations and appraisals.

-In determining the updated estimated per share NAV, the Committee and the Board considered information and analysis, including valuation materials that were provided by Robert A. Stanger & Co., Inc. (“Stanger”), an independent third-party valuation firm, and information from the Company, including the Company’s current views on the ongoing impact that the COVID-19 pandemic, inflation, prevailing interest rates and movements in capitalization rates may have on its business, residents, tenants, operators or assets.
+In determining the updated estimated per share NAV, the Committee and the Board considered information and analysis, including valuation materials that were provided by Robert A. Stanger & Co., Inc. (“Stanger”), an independent third-party firm, and information from the Company, including the Company’s current views on the ongoing impact of the COVID-19 pandemic on the Company, its residents, tenants, operators and assets.
 The engagement of Stanger was approved by the Committee.
-Stanger prepared an appraisal report (the “Appraisal Report”), summarizing key information and assumptions and provided an appraised value on 174 medical office and healthcare-related properties (the “Appraised Properties”) owned by the Company as of the Valuation Date.
-Stanger also prepared a net asset value report (the “NAV Report” and, together with the Appraisal Report, the “Reports”), which estimates the per share NAV of the Company’s common stock as of the Valuation Date of $31.40.
-The NAV Report incorporates the appraised value conclusions of the Appraisal Report and also includes Stanger’s valuation of the Company’s interest in its joint venture with respect to Trilogy REIT Holdings, LLC (“Trilogy” and with respect to the Company’s interest therein, the “Trilogy Joint Venture Interest”), Stanger’s valuation of the Company’s debt security investment (the “Debt Investment”), Stanger’s valuation of the Company’s mortgage loans, term loan and line of credit payables (the “Debt Liabilities”), Stanger's estimated value of the management company (the "Management Company"), as further described below, and Stanger’s estimate of the non-controlling interests held by joint venture partners.
-The NAV Report also relied upon the acquisition price of seven properties (the “Recent Acquisitions”) acquired within the three months preceding the Valuation Date, the contract terms relating to the sale of two properties (the “Pending Dispositions”), and included the value of the Company’s cash, other tangible assets and other tangible liabilities as of the Valuation Date, to calculate an estimated per share NAV of the Company’s common stock.
+Stanger prepared an appraisal report (the “Appraisal Report”), summarizing key information and assumptions and provided an appraised value on 180 medical office and healthcare-related properties (the “Appraised Properties”) owned by the Company as of the Valuation Date.
+Stanger also prepared a net asset value report (the “NAV Report” and, together with the Appraisal Report, the “Reports”), which estimates the per share NAV of the Company’s common stock as of the Valuation Date of $9.29.
+The NAV Report incorporates the appraised value conclusions of the Appraisal Report and also includes Stanger’s valuation of the Company’s interest in its joint venture with respect to Trilogy REIT Holdings, LLC (“Trilogy” and with respect to the Company’s interest therein, the “Trilogy Joint Venture Interest”), Stanger’s valuation of the Company’s debt security investment (the “Debt Investment”), Stanger’s valuation of the Company’s mortgage loan, term loan and line of credit payables (the “Debt Liabilities”), Stanger's estimated value of the management company (the "Management Company"), as further described below, and Stanger’s estimate of the non-controlling interests held by joint venture partners of the Appraised Properties.
+The NAV Report also included the value of the Company’s cash, other tangible assets and other tangible liabilities as of the Valuation Date, to calculate an estimated per share NAV of the Company’s common stock.

 |Estimated Per Share NAV|